 Doctors call this group of symptoms ‘B symptoms’.
 Some people with lymphoma may have them, but many don’t.
 Sometimes, lymphoma gets into the bone marrow, causing problems with low blood counts.

 Most people who have any of these symptoms will not have lymphoma.
-They will be suffering from a much less serious problem such as a throat infection.
-However, it is always important to see your doctor if you have symptoms.
+They will be suffering from a much less serious problem such as an infection.
+However, it is always important to see your doctor if you have persistent symptoms.

 Causes of lymphoma

 We don’t know why most people get lymphoma.
-There are many different types of lymphoma and it is unlikely that there is one single cause of all lymphoma.
+There are many different types of lymphoma, it is unlikely there is one single cause of all lymphoma.